neoSnakex34/cv-typst/main.typ

 ]

 #custom-title("Summary")[
-  Computer Science BSc enrolled (Sapienza) and Full-Stack Developer with knowledge in most modern languages.
+  Computer Science BSc enrolled (Sapienza) and passionate full-stack web developer with knowledge in most modern languages.
   Curious and ambitious, I like solving problems and always look for a way to deepen my understanding of software design, system architecture, and theoretical computer science.